Common Terms Associated With Infertility

 ART cycle: The process includes 1) an ART procedure, 2) ovarian stimulation, or 3) frozen embryos thawed for transfer into a woman.
 This process begins when a woman starts fertility medications or has her ovaries monitored for follicle production.

 Canceled cycle: An ART cycle in which ovarian stimulation was carried out but was stopped before eggs were retrieved, or in the case of frozen embryo cycles, before embryos were transferred.
-The reasons a cycle may be have been cancelled include: undeveloped eggs, patient became ill, or the patient chose to stop treatment.
+The reasons a cycle maybe have been canceled include undeveloped eggs, the patient becomes ill, or the patient chose to stop treatment.

 Combination cycle: An ART cycle which uses more than one ART procedure.
 Combination cycles usually combine IVF with either GIFT or ZIFT.